Bachelor of Science in Engineering

 - Elective courses (as needed to reach 128 credits total).

-The professional requirements are satisfied by 21 credits of 2000-level or higher courses in engineering, science, or mathematics or MGMT 5335 or OPIM 3801.
+The professional requirements are satisfied by 21 credits of 2000-level or higher courses in engineering, science, mathematics, or statistics, including AH 3275; MENT 5335; BADM 3603; or up to three credits of ART 3670.
+No more than one science course at the 2000-level may be used.
+Any number of engineering, mathematics or statistics courses at the 2000-level may be used.
 At least one course each from four of the following different technical areas must be selected:

 - Structural Engineering: CE 3630, 3640

-No course that was used to meet another Civil Engineering course requirement may double count as a Professional Requirement.
+No course that was used to meet another requirement for the Civil Engineering program may double count as a Professional Requirement.
+This includes university general education requirements and requirements for the School of Engineering or the Civil Engineering Program, for example, the science elective.
 Courses taken from the above list but not used to fulfill the four technical area requirements may be used to satisfy remaining professional requirements.
-Following is a list of suggested courses that may also be considered for the professional requirements: CE 2120; CE 3520 or ENVE 3200 (if both taken); CE 3610 or ENVE 3220 (if both taken); CE 3630 or 3640 (if both taken); CE 4610, 4730, 4740; EEB 3247; ECE 2000; GSCI 3710;